Winter: At the Kitchen Table

-Twelve photographs from my recent Film Ends series will be shown in the forthcoming exhibit at The Laboratory, Version 1 along with a number of other artists.
-The show opens Saturday, June 8th.
-If you’re in Easthampton, Massachusetts in June or July, stop by the Loft Parlor at Mill 180.
+Twelve photographs from my recent Film Ends series were shown in The Laboratory, Version 1 along with a number of other artists.
+The show opened Saturday, June 8th, 2013 in Easthampton, Massachusetts.

 For this photographic body of work, Film Ends, I’m interested in film as material, chance, and a record of abstract time.
 The photographs are prints of the discarded ends of 35 mm color negative film that have been sent off to be developed in a lab, thereby removing an elements of control in both capturing and developing the photograph.